 Working with partners, Wakefield Council has been actively supporting the businesses and communities affected by the previous outbreaks to limit any spread, as well as working closely with partners and local communities to try and ensure everyone knows the symptoms and how to access testing.

-The Council is asking all residents to play their part by regularly taking a COVID-19 test.
-To find out how to get a COVID-19 test, visit https://buff.ly/3uWIBvYThis week, mobile testing units will be based at the following locations:
+The council is asking all residents to play their part by regularly taking a Covid-19 test.
+To find out how to get a COVID-19 test, visit https://buff.ly/3uWIBvYMobile testing units will be based at the following locations:

 South Elmsall Market: 9am-3pm Wednesday 6 and Thursday 7 October, 10 October

 Wakefield Sports and Social Club: 9am-3pm until Friday 8 October.